struggyyy/struggyyy/README.md

 > ⚠️ I might not have a massive GitHub footprint — but don’t be fooled.
 > My **real-world experience** and **industry-level tech stack** go **way beyond what’s public here**.

-In my free time, I’m building something meaningful for **cities and residents** – I can’t say more yet, but it’s something I truly believe will make a difference. 🌆🤫
+Right now in my free time, I’m building something meaningful for **cities and residents** – I can’t say more yet, but it’s something I truly believe will make a difference. 🌆🤫

-Oh, and I used to be a content creator with **millions of monthly views**, so I know how to **spot trends** and **move fast** in a dynamic environment.
+Oh, and I used to be a content creator reaching **millions of monthly views**, so I know how to **spot trends** and **move fast** in a dynamic environment.

 ---